magomezh/Belly-Button-Biodiversity/README.md

 ![Bubble Chart](Images/bubble_chart2.png)

-- Updates all of the plots any time that a new sample is selected.

 - Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the Weekly Washing Frequency.
-    - Modify the example gauge code to account for values ranging from 0 - 9
+    - Modify the example gauge code to account for values ranging from 0-9
     - Update the chart whenever a new sample is selected

 ![Gauge Chart](Images/gauge_chart.png)